 In the first scene of this grim feature, Henry Fonda stumbles out of a saloon street and throws up in the street.
 Apparently that was the reaction shared by Fox executives in 1942… they were not impressed by William Wellman’s harrowing movie experience.
 There’s no love interest, and hardly any women at all.
 Jeez, the handsome young Dana Andrews is so distraught, he cries.
 The response no doubt made director Wellman feel vindicated.
 He had made a movie worth making.

 The Ox-Bow Incident is better than almost all of the social consciousness issue movies of the 1940s, including the famous ‘breakthrough’ pictures of its producer, Darryl F. Zanuck.
-It’s faithful to the book and uncompromised by cutting or interference, a fate unjustly doled out to John Huston’s ill-fated The Red Badge of Courage nine years later.
+It’s faithful to the book and uncompromised by cutting or interference, the unjust fate that befell John Huston’s The Red Badge of Courage nine years later.
 It doesn’t oversell its message, yet becomes emotionally overpowering.
 Zanuck knew it wouldn’t be a hit.
-The studio’s big draw of the time was the cute Betty Grable showing off her legs.
+The studio’s big draw of the year was the cute Betty Grable showing off her legs.
 Were audiences looking for a good time supposed to line up to see the feel-bad movie of the year?
 Ox-Bow spends seventy-five minutes proving that People Are No Damn Good, that it’s always been that way, and that exceptional America rates no special dispensation.
 The final blow to audience appeal must have been that the movie is a western.
 Westerns make noble justice their main subject matter.
-Any fool can watch William Wellman’s movie and realize that things in the old West weren’t any more civilized than they are now.
+Fans watching William Wellman’s movie must not have enjoyed being told that things in the old West weren’t any more civilized than they are now.
 John Ford’s ‘garden in the desert?’
 Phooey.

 The Ox-Bow Incident was known as Strange Incident in England, perhaps because the idea of a lynch mob just never happened over there.
 They must have their own forms of lawless mob violence, I suppose.
 Walter Van Tilburg Clark’s grim tale of the breakdown of civil order is an open indictment of an American mentality we all recognize.
 Most everybody in the crummy little town pictured is an embittered, bored jerk easily led by self-appointed leaders eager to find somebody to punish, for a crime nobody bothers to verify really happened.
 In Nicholas Ray’s superb Johnny Guitar, Sterling Hayden says that posses are like a wild animal.
 They ride and ride and get tired out, and after a while they don’t care who they hang.